code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 Using `WebSecurityConfigurerAdapter`, logout capabilities are automatically applied.
 The default is that accessing the URL <var>/logout</var> will [log the user out](https://docs.spring.io/spring-security/site/docs/4.2.3.RELEASE/reference/html/jc.html#jc-logout){:target="_blank"}.
 By specifying `logout().logoutSuccessUrl("/login.xhtml")` we redirect the user to the login page once he/she is successfully logged out.

-Spring Security automatically applies measures to prevents [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery){:target="_blank"} by requiring a [randomly generated token as an HTTP parameter](https://docs.spring.io/spring-security/site/docs/4.2.3.RELEASE/reference/html/csrf.html#synchronizer-token-pattern){:target="_blank"}.
+Spring Security automatically applies measures to prevents [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery){:target="_blank"} by requiring a [randomly generated token](https://docs.spring.io/spring-security/site/docs/4.2.3.RELEASE/reference/html/csrf.html#synchronizer-token-pattern){:target="_blank"} as an HTTP parameter.
 However as JSF 2.2 already contains an [explicit protection against CSRF attacks](http://arjan-tijms.omnifaces.org/p/jsf-22.html#869){:target="_blank"} we disable the Spring Security protection by specifying `http.csrf().disable()`.

 We will override the default single user `AuthenticationManager` that Spring Boot sets by auto-wiring an `AuthenticationManagerBuilder` into the `configureGlobal()` of our `SecurityConfig` `@Configuration` class.
 For this example we use in-memory authentication in which two users (<var>'john.doe'</var> and <var>'jane.doe'</var>) with different roles (<var>'USER'</var> and <var>'ADMIN'</var>) are defined.